Global-Health-Engineering/wet-lab-chemicals/chemicals/METHANOL_67-56-1.md

 ## NFPA 704 (fire diamond)

 - **Health (blue): 1** - exposure would cause irritation with only minor residual injury.
 - **Flammability (red): 3** - it can be ignited under almost all ambient temperature conditions.
-Its flash is 11-12 °C. It's autoignition temperature is between 385 and 470 °C.
+Its flash point is 11-12 °C. It's autoignition temperature is between 385 and 470 °C.
 - **Instability–reactivity (yellow): 0** - normally stable, even under fire exposure conditions, and is not reactive with water.
 - **Special notice (white): -**